Maria Restituta Kafka: Veneration

 On 21 June 1998, on the occasion of Pope John Paul II's visit to Vienna, Kafka was beatified.
 She was the first virgin martyr of Vienna.

-Maria Restituta Kafka, the only religious sister to be formally condemned to death in the area of the "Greater Germanic Reich", was commemorated in Rome on the evening of 4 March 2013, in the Basilica of San Bartolomeo all'Isola on Tiber Island, with a liturgy of the word at which Cardinal Christoph Schönborn presided.
+Maria Restituta Kafka, the only religious sister to be formally condemned to death in the area of the "Greater Germanic Reich," was commemorated in Rome on the evening of 4 March 2013, in the Basilica of San Bartolomeo all'Isola on Tiber Island, with a liturgy of the word at which Cardinal Christoph Schönborn presided.
 During the service, the Franciscan Sisters of Christian Charity handed to the basilica a small cross which Kafka had worn on the belt of her religious habit.
-The relic was placed in the chapel there which remembers the martyrs of Nationalist Socialism.
+The relic was placed in the chapel there which remembers the martyrs of National Socialism.

 In Restituta Kafka's honour, the western half of Weyprechtgasse, a lane running before Mödling Hospital, was renamed Schwester-Maria-Restituta-Gasse.
 Also there is a park named in her honour in her native Husovice: Park Marie Restituty.
 Near the location of her birthplace a church dedicated to her was consecrated in September 2020.